atomiqio/atomiq-router/README.md

 not a framework and doesn't get in the way of Express, but it does offer a nice convention for directory-based routing that you can use if you choose to.

-It generates ES6 source files and provides npm run script support for `npm run babel`, `npm run watch`, and `npm run nodemon`.
+It generates a few sample routes using ES6 classes and provides npm run script support for:

+  * `npm run babel` (includes support for ES6 and async/await)
+  * `npm run watch`
+  * `npm run nodemon`

 Features: